-People often ask me where they can go for a drive through picturesque villages and towns.
+People often ask where they can go for a drive through picturesque villages and towns.
 While these are scattered all over the UK, they are not usually "on the way" if you are rushing from one famous attraction to another.
 But concentrate on discovering the scenic and historic riches of one area and you are on to a winner.
 A circuit that takes in the Suffolk Wool Towns of Lavenham, Long Melford, Cavendish, Clare and the nearby hamlets of Kersey and Chelsworth covers about 40 miles but can easily form the basis of a day trip or even a short break.
 During their Medieval heyday, in the 13th to 16th centuries, textile manufacture made these the richest towns in England.
 Then they froze in time.
 What you'll find are hundreds of colorful, listed half-timbered buildings, ancient pubs—the pub in Chelsworth has been pulling pints for 400 years—and miles of picturesque country lanes.
-Stop to pick up a picnic at a farm stall and don't pass up antique markets—there are... plenty of treasures to be found.
+Stop to pick up a picnic at a farm stall and don't pass up antique markets—there are plenty of treasures to be found.

 Slate Country Under Snowdon

-Snowdonia National Park in Wales is laced with dramatic roads, winding round mountains, through densely wooded valleys and beside sparkling lakes.
-The route from Blaenau Ffestinniog, through the Pen-y-Pass to Llanberis at the foot of Mount Snowdon has a special other worldliness about it.
+Snowdonia National Park in Wales is laced with dramatic roads, winding around mountains, through densely wooded valleys, and beside sparkling lakes.
+The route from Blaenau Ffestiniog, through the Pen-y-Pass to Llanberis at the foot of Mount Snowdon has a special otherworldliness about it.
 From a harsh alien landscape of slate slag around Blaenau Ffestiniog, where you can visit the Llechwedd Slate Caverns, the road passes through bare, open hills to the National Park tourism center of Betwys-y-Coed.
 Stop just beyond to visit Swallow Falls.
 Then it's on to towering Pen-y-Pass (also shown on some maps as Llanberis Pass).
-With Snowdon rising almost vertically on one side and the abandoned slate mines of Llanberis on the other, the pass takes your breath away and the words awe inspiring barely touch it.
+With Snowdon rising almost vertically on one side and the abandoned slate mines of Llanberis on the other, the pass takes your breath away and the words awe-inspiring barely touch it.

 England's deepest gorge, at the edge of the Mendip Hills in Somerset, was carved by torrential floods of a melting ice age.
 It is one of the country's genuine natural wonders, with 27 limestone cliffs rising nearly 500 feet and an extensive cave system.
 The B3135 winds through the gorge with spectacular views.
 For more spectacular views, there's a cliff top walk and opportunities for rock climbing and caving adventures.
 Two show caves are open to the public and, though relatively commercial, offer family fun.

 Just south of Pulborough in West Sussex, the A29 passes across the watershed and watermeadows of the River Arun.
 Then the vast bulk of Bury Hill, the start of the South Downs, cuts across the view.
 Before starting the climb, take a detour to the left toward Bury, aiming for Church Lane.
-The Norman Church in this tiny village, St John the Evangelist, Bury has a 12th century tower and nave.
-The twelfth century workmen's tool marks on the backs of the stone columns are said to be evidence of medieval games.
+The Norman Church in this tiny village, St John the Evangelist, Bury has a 12th-century tower and nave.
+The 12th-century workmen's tool marks on the backs of the stone columns are said to be evidence of medieval games.